-Studentships are available to UK and eligible EU citizens with (or about to obtain) a minimum of a 2.1 Masters or 1st Class Bachelor’s degree in the Physical Science or Engineering.
+All applicants should have either a first class undergraduate degree or a upper-second class with a Masters in a physical sciences or engineering discipline.
 These competitive Studentships will commence each year in October and will cover University fees and provide a highly competitive stipend.

 Applicants must be able to demonstrate enthusiasm, creativity, resourcefulness and a mature approach to learning.

 For further details on our Centre please click here.